 Just like humans, our best friend the dog, can also get diabetes.
 Although diabetes in dogs is a serious problem, it is manageable.
 The goal of managing diabetes is to maintain glucose levels to an acceptable range while avoiding hypoglycemia (low blood sugar).

-In this article we would like to share a couple of homemade diabetic dog food recipes.
-But before we do that, let’s address the common symptoms associated with dog diabetes.
+In this article we would like to share a couple of homemade diabetic dog food recipes and address the common symptoms associated with dog diabetes.

 Symptoms of Diabetes in Dogs

 As a dog owner, there are certain symptoms of diabetes that can help you identify if your dog may have it.

 - Excessive thirst – If your dog is drinking frequently and empties the water bowl more than usual

 - Increased Urination – If your dog starts having accidents in the house, or wants to go out often to urinate, they may have it.

 - Weight loss – despite eating normally, your dog may be losing weight.